Table of Contents

 This, he says, is in contrast with other dynamic systems that are “survival-worthy” because “they are capable of a trick we call adaptation, which waves are not.“

-According to the Kihbernetics point of view, Beer was forced to add the second qualifier (surviving) to the first (dynamic) of the word “system” only because he thought of a common dynamical structure (the wave) as a system.
+According to a kihbernetic point of view, Beer is forced to add the second qualifier to the word “system” (surviving) after the first one (dynamic) only because he is thinking of a common dynamic structure (the wave) as if it was a dynamic system.

-The fact is that all systems must have structure(s), but not all things that have structure are systems.
-The difference between structures and systems is that the later have the capability to preserve their organization and are not (like waves) completely helpless under the influence of natural forces from their environment.
+The fact is that all systems have structure(s), but not all things that have structures are systems.
+The difference between structures and systems is that systems, unlike structures (such as waves), are not under the complete influence of natural forces acting in their environment, but have also an agency of their own governed by arbitrary rules.

 Some standard definitions